1404Samyak/RideManagementPlatform/README.md

 ## Running The Application

-Run the backend and frontend in two separate terminals.
+Run the Backend and Frontend in two separate terminals.

 ### Terminal 1: Start Backend